Vanguard vs. Fidelity: Here’s the Best Robo-Advisor

 Vanguard and Fidelity are two of the world’s leading brokerage firms.
 Both rose to prominence via their low-cost mutual fund lineups, and they remain industry leaders in that area.
 Not too long ago, Vanguard and Fidelity also unveiled their own robo-advisors and now go toe-to-toe in this arena as well.

-- How Do Vanguard and Fidelity Compare?
+Overview of Vanguard and Fidelity

 Vanguard got its start as a direct-to-consumer mutual fund company but has since evolved into a full-fledged brokerage firm, offering everything from stocks and bonds to options, mutual funds, exchange-traded funds and more.
 Vanguard also offers a robo-advisory platform known as Vanguard Digital Advisor.

 Fidelity has always been a low-price leader when it comes to stock trading, and now its commissions for online stock, ETF and option trades have dropped to $0.
 Fidelity also has a well-regarded mutual fund family and a robo-advisory platform dubbed Fidelity Go.

 Vanguard’s mutual funds are award-winning because of their low-fee structure and solid performance over time.
 Whether you choose a full brokerage product or the low-cost Vanguard Digital Advisor, you’ll likely make a good choice.
 On the other hand, Fidelity has broader investment options.
 You can even purchase Vanguard funds through Fidelity.
 Unlike Vanguard, you can get started with less than $3,000 although fees are higher than Vanguard’s.
 Take a closer look at how Vanguard vs. Fidelity compare.